httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Completed Upload

-This section defines the `https://iana.org/assignments/http-problem-types#completed-upload` problem type {{PROBLEM}}.
-An server MAY use this problem type in a response to an upload append request ({{upload-appending}}) to indicate that the upload has already been completed and cannot be modified.
+This section defines the "https://iana.org/assignments/http-problem-types#completed-upload" problem type {{PROBLEM}}.
+A server MAY use this problem type when responding to an upload append request ({{upload-appending}}) to indicate that the upload has already been completed and cannot be modified.

-The following example shows an example response, where the resource's offset was 100, but the client attempted to append at offset 200:
+The following example shows an example response:

 ~~~ http-message
 HTTP/1.1 400 Bad Request